-All applicants are asked to submit a 1-2 page internship proposal at the time that they submit an admission application.
+All applicants are asked to submit up to 500 word internship proposal at the time that they submit an admission application.
 The proposal should consider the criteria used to establish internships with the understanding that, once admitted, additional materials will be requested to confirm the applicant’s proposal.
 (All offers of admission are made conditional on the finalization and approval of all details of the clinical internship plan.)

 Faculty from the School can also offer consultation for developing an internship if the applicant doesn’t have a proposed setting with which they can affiliate.
-If you do not have a proposed internship site, please request an Internship Consultation with your admission applications materials; an admission decision will be made independent of the pending Internship Consultation; the Consultation will follow the admission offer.
+If you do not have a proposed internship site, you may request an Internship Consultation by emailing email@example.com; a Consultant will be in touch by email as soon as possible.
+Please note, an admission decision cannot be made until the internship arrangements have been developed.

 Please see below for detailed guidelines.